Chapter 2: Safety and Traffic, Section 2: Traffic

 - For high-visibility garment requirements refer to Section 2-106D, “High-Visibility Garment,” of this manual.

-- For nighttime operations for contractor staff, the law recommends but does not require ANSI 107-2004 Class 3 garments.
-Caltrans inspectors should verify that garments worn by the contractor’s staff comply at least with ANSI 107-2004 Class 3.
+- Verify that garments worn by the contractor's staff comply at least with ANSI 107-2004 Class 3.
+For nighttime operations for contractor staff, the law recommends but does not require ANSI 107-2004 Class 3 garments.

-- Personnel representing the contractor who are capable of and empowered to make decisions quickly if the need arises must be on the job at all times.
+- Require at all times the presence on the job of personnel representing the contractor who are capable of and empowered to make decisions quickly if the need arises.

 In accordance with Caltrans policy, no undelineated roadway can be opened to unrestricted or uncontrolled traffic.
 Before opening a roadway to unrestricted public traffic, the final delineation must be in place on the roadway either by using long-term or short-term temporary delineation or channelizing devices.